Find Grad Schools

 33 Yearly Graduations

 The Graduate Center, CUNY is the 2nd most popular school in the nation for students seeking a master's degree in biological chemistry.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 33 people received their master's degree in biological chemistry from The Graduate Center.
-Of these students, 67% were women and 42% were members of underrepresented racial-ethnic groups.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #3